imxendev/RankGun-BAE-Plugins/README.md

 ## 1. Download the Files
 Start by downloading all provided plugin files.
 Make sure you keep them in an easy-to-find location on your computer.
+Please unzip the contents.

 ---